juntagrico/juntagrico/docs/first_steps.rst

-First steps
+First Steps
 ============

 Next to the basic steps to get a Django instance running there are some juntagrico specific steps which have to be taken.

-Member for superuser
+Member for Superuser
 --------------------
 Your superuser requires a Member object which is generated using the django management command :command:`create_member_for_superusers`

-Initial List generation
+Initial List Generation
 -----------------------
 The depot lists are created by the following django management command :command:`generate_depot_list`.
 This command can be called manually or using a cronjob.